 it seems as though some people are affected by it in different ways, so i guess the only way to know how you yourself will react is by trying it yourself. if you have a bad experience then you know not to drink whilst on the medication in future!

 Hi alll, does no body know that Alcohol a depressant and makes you feel worse I would not advise anybody to drink if you suffer from depression let alone mix it with sertraline and others.
 It does affect you, confesion> I know it as I have done it mysel .
 You have to try to have a healthy life, so you will recover better and leave sertrile do its job..
 You can have alcohol free beer, it taste great, and if you can not go whithout it, then you have another problem my friend.
 My advice> Just leave it for a while or take one drink in a special moment only.
-Make an effort for a while and you will recover quicker.0 votes Report Share reply to lydia27
+Make an effort for a while and you will recover quicker.1 Report this reply to lydia27

 Re: Hilary, Patient Admin Team,